Last updated 14th May, 2025

 The cost to add a new sub-panel is around £300 to £700.

-It can actually save you more money in the long run, as it means you do not have to run any wires underground, so there will be less expensive when you end up changing your main electrical panel.
+It can actually save you more money in the long run, as it means you do not have to run any wires underground, so it will be less expensive when you end up changing your main electrical panel.

-Here's some reasons why you need to remove a consumer unit.
+Here are some reasons why you need to remove a consumer unit.

 If you need a new consumer unit or fuse box, then you will need to have the existing one removed.
 This will involve removing the lid off the electrical system followed by the removal of the circuit breakers or fuses, followed by disconnecting the wires.